BrunoGoretti/BrunoGoretti/README.md

 ### 🌌 **NeonSky**

-[NeonSky](https://github.com/BrunoGoretti/NeonSky) a fast-paced arcade game with a neon aesthetic.
-Dodge obstacles and score points!
+[NeonSky](https://github.com/BrunoGoretti/NeonSky) a arcade game with a neon aesthetic.

 ---